-Journaling & Goal Setting
+Therapeutic Journaling Techniques for Goal Setting

-- Journal in a calm environment, minimize distractions and anticipate reasons you may need to get up and walk away from your journaling, plan for this (go to the bathroom first, have water/tea/coffee with you, a snack, some music, a blanket or sweatshirt)
+- Journal in a calm environment, minimize distractions and anticipate reasons you may need to get up and walk away from your journaling, plan for this (go to the bathroom first, have water/tea/coffee with you, a snack, some music, a blanket or sweatshirt).

-- Set a timer for the desired time to spend journaling and even schedule it in your planner
+- Set a timer for the desired time to spend journaling and even schedule it in your planner.

-- Start with guided journaling prompts
+- Start with guided journaling prompts.

-This group will also assist in creating road maps for your goals.
-Many women come in with “dreams” that they feel are unattainable and far fetched.
+Our therapeutic journaling techniques program will also help assist in creating a roadmap for you to set and achieve attainable goals.
+Many women come in with “dreams” that they feel are unattainable and farfetched.
 This group helps you to make your dreams into reality by setting clear goals and creating a roadmap for how to get there.
-The group leader will invite you to visualize the outcome of your dreams through guided meditations, creating a picture of yourself as if you have already achieved your goals.
+The group leader will invite you to visualize the outcome of your dreams through guided healing meditations, creating a picture of yourself as if you have already achieved your goals.

-- Plan your week (Sunday night)
+- Plan your week (Sunday night).

-- Set an overarching focus for the week and each day
+- Set an overarching focus for the week and each day.

-- Create a prioritized “To-Do” list
+- Create a prioritized to-do list.

-- Identify barriers, plan for them
+- Identify barriers and plan for them.

-- Check in every morning with your focus, goals, and to-do list for the day
+- Check in every morning with your focus, goals, and to-do list for the day.

 - Check in every night by assessing your progress and adjusting accordingly for the following day.